Makhare01/React-JS-Course/README.md

 - Higher Order Components in ReactJS with Typescript
 - Project - Building a Simple Web Application with Typescript and ReactJS

-**Second week course will be for state managment, to be more specific react-query, React Query is a ReactJS preconfigured data management library which gives you power and control over server-side state management, fetching, and caching of data, and error handling in a simple and declarative way without affecting the global state of your application.**
+**This topic will be for state managment, to be more specific react-query, React Query is a ReactJS preconfigured data management library which gives you power and control over server-side state management, fetching, and caching of data, and error handling in a simple and declarative way without affecting the global state of your application.**

-#### Week 2:
+#### Week 1-3:
 - Using react-query library
 - Learn how to manage react query (devtool)
 - Caching, error handling